woodfrog/floor-sp/README.md

 ```

-The data will be release by Beike(www.ke.com) around Nov 2019, the link will be provided here after that.
+The data will be release by Beike(www.ke.com) around Nov 2019, the link will be provided here.
+We will then provide a more detailed instruction on how to process the data and get output from Floor-SP.

 ## Data preprocessing